Equipment for people with disabilities

 Wheelchairs can be manual or powered; there are four different types of powered wheelchair and you will be assessed to make sure your needs are met.

-The Department of Health's Wheelchair Services are provided by the Regional Disablement Centre at Musgrave Park.
-Services are also provided by local assessment centres within the health care trusts in Londonderry, Enniskillen, Armagh, Newry and Antrim.
+The Department of Health's Wheelchair Services are managed by the Regional Disablement Centre at Musgrave Park.
+There are also services from local assessment centres within the health care trusts in Londonderry, Enniskillen, Armagh, Newry and Antrim.
 An assessment of your needs is carried out by an occupational therapist who will recommend the wheelchair that best meets your needs.

 Basic process for wheelchair provision: